Hello and welcome to the podcast of Lotus Eaters episode 1236.

 It's about a minute in on this.

-She's got a very, very sensible take.
+She's got a very, very sensible team.

-And no one ever has a problem when Lionesses are playing or England or Team GB.
+And no one ever has a problem when lionesses are playing or England or Team GB.

 We all want the flags and we all feel very proud.

-Nobody is saying that you can't put your flag up because you feel proud of your country during those events.
+No one is saying that you can't put your flag up because you feel proud of your country during those events.

 This raising of the colours is led by a group of people, men, proud Englishmen of their identity.

-I find it a little bit sinister, especially with what's going on in the country right now with the asylum seekeker protests, the race fights last summer, and these people are often draped in these flags.
+I find it a little bit sinister, especially with what's going on in the country right now with the asylum seeker protests, the race fights last summer.

-And these protests have been organized by far right groups, Homeland UK.
+And these protests have been organized by far-right groups, Homeland UK.

 I have a problem with those flags going up suddenly everywhere.